 The default resource pool presented to the end user is set to "TestResourcePool/NestedResourcePool".
 Press y to agree, or input a new resource pool ([y]/resource pool name)

-Import a template with Sunstone¶
+Import a VM Template with Sunstone¶

 In Sunstone, click on VMs under the Template menu entry and then click on the Import button, a new window will be opened.

 OpenNebula will search for templates that haven’t been imported yet.
-If OpenNebula founds new templates they will be grouped by the datacenter they belong.

 Before importing a template, you can click on the down arrow next to the template’s name and specify the Resource Pools as it was explained in the Resource Pools in OpenNebula section in this chapter